Human life is superior to all other life forms on Earth. Humankind is the number one factor that affects our planet. What is human life?

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Human Life – The Highest Level of Life on Earth and Maybe in the Universe
+Please use the Social Network links just below to share this information from The Explanation, Human Life – The Highest Level of Life on Earth and Maybe in the Universe